-Getting a positive dementia diagnosis can take a toll on a person reason why it is important for caregivers to identify ways on how to make a dementia patient happy.
+Getting a positive dementia diagnosis can take a toll on a person which is why it is important for caregivers to identify ways to make a dementia patient happy.

 Dementia describes a group of symptoms that are associated with a progressive decline of abilities of the brain.